Marleen van Iersel

-Marleen Maria van Iersel (born 7 January 1988) is a Dutch professional beach volleyball player born in Breda.
+Marleen Ramond-van Iersel (born 7 January 1988) is a retired Dutch professional beach volleyball player.

 Career

-Iersel began her career playing indoor volleyball before switching to the beach volleyball in 2001.
-In 2003, she was selected by the Sourcy Volleybalschool.
-With her playing partner Jennifer Waninge she qualified for the Pattaya Under-18 World Championships in Thailand finishing in fifth place.
+Marleen van Iersel began her career playing indoor volleyball.
+She started playing at 7 years old and played for several indoor teams.
+At 15 years old, she played for VC Weert in the highest league in the Netherlands.
+In 2003, van Iersel made the switch to full-time beach volleyball and was selected by the Dutch National Beach Volleybalschool.
+With her playing partner Jennifer Waninge, she qualified for the Pattaya Under-18 World Championships in Thailand and finished in fifth place.

-In 2004 Iersel again qualified for the Under-18 World Championships in Termoli partnering with Margo Wiltens.
-This time they reached the semi finals finishing in fourth position.
-Later that year she qualified for the Under-21 World Championships in Porto Santo finishing fourth.
+In 2004, Iersel again qualified for the Under-18 World Championships in Termoli partnering with Margo Wiltens.
+This time they reached the semi-finals and finished in fourth position.
+Later that year she qualified for the Under-21 World Championships in Porto Santo and finished fourth.

-Iersel teamed up with Marloes Wesselink in 2005 playing in the Eredivisie of beach volleyball in the Netherlands (the highest league in the country).
-Their first World Tour event was in Gstaad finishing 57th.
+Van Iersel teamed up with Marloes Wesselink in 2005 playing in the Eredivisie of beach volleyball in the Netherlands (the highest league in the country).
+Their first World Tour event was in Gstaad where they finished 57th.
 The pair won the Dutch Under-20 national championships in Almere.

-Iersel entered the Under-20s European Championships in Israel eventually winning the event and taking her first international gold medal.
+Iersel entered the Under-20s European Championships in Israel, eventually winning the event and taking her first international gold medal.
 A few weeks later at the Under-19s World Championships under 19 in Saint-Quay-Portrieux she finished in 5th position.
 Her final 2005 event was the Under-21s World Championships in Brazil where she finished 9th.
-Along with Wesselink she received the award for Beach Volleyball Talents 2005.
+Along with Wesselink she received the Beach Volleyball Talents award in 2005.

-In 2006 Iersel travelled to Marseille to play in a FIVB World Tour event for the first time, finishing 41st.
+In 2006, Iersel travelled to Marseille to play in a FIVB World Tour event for the first time, and finished 41st.
 At the European Championship Tour event in Valencia she finished in 21st position.
-Later that year she played in the Under-21s World Championships in Mysłowice winning the bronze medal.
+Later that year, she played in the Under-21s World Championships in Mysłowice and won the bronze medal.
 She stayed in Poland to play the Warsaw FIVB World Tour event, finishing 33rd.

-At the Under-20s World Championships in Bermuda Van Iersel played alongside Daniëlle Remmers.
+At the Under-20s World Championships in Bermuda, Van Iersel played alongside Daniëlle Remmers.
 The tournament was shortened from 7–10 September 2006 to 7–9 September because of the Tropical Storm Florence which was likely to hit the island on 10 or 11 September.
 Their semi final match was won by two sets to love, which secured them a place in the final against Alice Rohkamper and Becchara Palmer from Australia losing 2–1.